jnicolson/gerbmerge/doc/cfgfile.md

 ## Merge Output Files
 GerbMerge combines data from multiple jobs grouped by layer.
 All of the "bottom copper" layers from all jobs, for example, will be combined into a single "bottom copper" file.
 The names of these combined output files can be set in the `[MergeOutputFiles]` section of the configuration file.

 This section contains assignments of file names to layer names.
-The layer names must be the same as the ones specified in the <A HREF="#Jobs"><TT>[Jobs]</TT></A> section of the configuration file.
+The layer names must be the same as the ones specified in the [`[Jobs]`](#job-descriptions) section of the configuration file.
 All layer names must begin with an asterisk '<B>*</B>' except for the following four reserved layer names:

 * `BoardOutline`
 * `Drills`